 What is the best car insurance company for drivers with speeding tickets?

 The best car insurance companies for drivers with speeding tickets depend on your own personal factors.
 Bankrate’s study found that Amtrust, Auto-Owners, Erie and Progressive had the smallest increase after a ticket in Pennsylvania.
-The study also found that premiums dropped after a citation for drivers insured with State Farm and State Auto Insurance.

 How much car insurance do I need in Pennsylvania?